 The Parry Creek Nature Reserve is listed as a wetland of international importance under the Ramsar Convention and is listed on the Register of the National Estate.

-The park contains sites that hold significance for the Miriwoong and Gajirrawoong people and is jointly managed by the Department of Parks and Wildlife, the Miriuwung Gajerrong Aboriginal Corporation and the Yoorrooyang Dawang Regional Park Council.
+The park contains sites that hold significance for the Miriwoong and Gajirrawoong people and is jointly managed by the Parks and Wildlife Service, the Miriuwung Gajerrong Aboriginal Corporation and the Yoorrooyang Dawang Regional Park Council.